-As an expert in biomedicine and biophysics, I'll use my professional knowledge to share ten reliable ways to help you find your birth parents.
+As an expert in biomedicine and biophysics, I'll share ten reliable methods to help you in your quest to find your birth parents.

 » Unsure about your parentage?
 Check out our top picks for the best at-home paternity test kits.